xenit-eu/dynamic-extensions-for-alfresco/README.md

 Basically the OSGi container is responsible for:

-* Managing ClassLoading of OSGi bundles
+* Loading and managing the lifecycle of OSGi bundles.
 * Injecting dependencies on Alfresco repository services.
 I.e. NodeService, CategoryService, etc.
 * Providing support for Alfresco-oriented Java annotations.
 These annotations improve developer productivity by reducing boilerplate code for Web Scripts, Behaviours and Actions.

-The use of OSGi is kept to an absolute minimum.
-Code written for Dynamic Extensions has no OSGi API dependencies.
+OSGi usage is kept completely under the hood.
+Your Alfresco extensions have no OSGi API dependencies.